Miserlou/Glance-Bookmarklet/README.md

 * "Super cool reading tool that helps you read at 800wpm.
 Kind of like watching television, only with words." - [@janeka](https://twitter.com/janeka/status/441375832309637121), Twitter

+* "Crushing my inbox with @GUNdotIO's OpenSpritz.
+If only it extracted data from my brain as well." - [@climb23k](https://twitter.com/climb23k/status/441330307636031488), Twitter

 ## Installation

 To install OpenSpritz, follow [this guide at **gun.io**](https://gun.io/blog/openspritz-a-free-speed-reading-bookmarklet).